Trump's support alone not enough to back immigration deal, Cotton says

 A compromise could be reached, he said, “if and when the president shows the leadership that we expect of him as president.”

-Senate Majority Leader Mitch McConnell scheduled a vote on a three-week spending bill for 1 a.m. on Monday morning, but it remains unclear whether that bill will pass.
+Senate Majority Leader Mitch McConnell scheduled a vote on a three-week spending bill for 1 a.m. on Monday, but it remains unclear whether that bill will pass.

 Durbin said Democrats could support that kind of bill if the president would support legislation offering safety for DACA recipients, or if Republicans could open up the Senate floor to votes on a flurry of immigration proposals with the guarantee that the House would take up what passed.